 What is an Ultimate Beneficial Owner?

 In the case of being represented by a trust, a guardian, or another company, the UBO is the person whom the trust represents.
+This person ultimately controls the business and may exercise ultimate effective control over operations.

 How to identify the ultimate beneficial owner?

 The EU’s definition of UBO is broader than the US one.
 This means there technically could be more than one ultimate beneficial owner.
 Corporations have to do more research into their UBO and find who the “ultimate”, ultimate beneficial owner is.
+Both frameworks aim to ensure that limited liability companies and reporting companies disclose their beneficial ownership information accurately.

 A UBO can be:

-- A shareholder,
+- A major shareholder

-- Someone with Power of Attorney,
+- Someone with Power of Attorney

-- A guardian for minors,
+- A guardian representing minors

 Why are they both important?